Select Page

 Avoid the same thing from happening in your case.
 Make sure to take the necessary steps in dealing with a complaint filed before the Board against you or else, your RN license may be put in danger.

-If you received a letter from the Texas BON for substance abuse, misdemeanor offense or any other offense, it is best to consult an experienced Texas nurse attorney who can guide you on the steps you need to take to protect your RN or LVN license.
-Contact a Texas nurse attorney today who can provide you with a confidential consultation and evaluate your case and counsel you on the best steps to take.
+If you received a letter from the Texas BON for substance abuse, misdemeanor offense, or any other offense, it is best to consult an experienced Texas nurse attorney who can guide you on the steps you need to take to protect your RN or LVN license.
+Contact a Texas nurse attorney today who can provide you with a confidential consultation evaluate your case and counsel you on the best steps to take.
 Contact Mr. Yong An by calling or texting him 24/7 directly at (832) 428-5679.